PULSE Operational Modal Analysis (OMA)

 Software for post-measurement modal analysis of structures under actual operating conditions and where it is difficult to artificially excite the structure.Request a quote

-This PULSE software performs modal analysis by post-processing measurement data (made with BK Connect) on the output of the structure.
+PULSE Operational Modal Analysis performs modal analysis by only using the measured time data output of a structure.
 Because there is no need to measure the input forces, it is ideal for testing under actual operating conditions, and in situations where it is difficult or impossible to control an artificial excitation of the structure.
 This makes the setup and measurement procedure simple and fast, as only accelerometers are used – with no hammer or shaker excitation.
 Downtime is further reduced with in situ testing, during normal operation.

 - Testing civil engineering structures that are loaded by uncontrollable and unmeasurable ambient forces, such as waves on offshore structures, wind load on buildings, and traffic load effects on bridges